Hawaiian - german

 Today, there are about 1000 native Hawaiian speakers and 8000 people who are fluent in the language.
 While this is worlds away from the estimated 400,000 - 800,000 people who were native Hawaiian speakers at the time of Captain Cook, it is a good start to reviving an endangered language.
 There are some kindergartens (Nā Pūnana Leo), schools and universities that teach their students in Hawaiian nowadays.
 Hawaiian names, especially first names, can be found all over the world, even outside the USA.
 There are also an increasing number of language courses for adults, which are very popular.
 Between 2006 and 2008, a census of approximately 24,000 U.S. citizens reported speaking Hawaiian in everyday life and the radio has a "Hawaiian Word of the Day".

 If you'd like to learn more about Hawaiian or experience it in real life, contact our team of experts at www.hawaiiurlaub.de!

 - Consonants: H, K, L, M, N, P, W

 There are four main ruleswhich must be followed:

-And besides, there are no s-sounds like s, z, ß or sch, which contributes with the rules to the fact that harsh or sharp-sounding sounds do not occur at all.
+And besides, there are no s-sounds like s, z, ß or sch, which in combination with the rules lead to the fact that harsh or sharp-sounding sounds do not occur at all.

 The Hawaiian alphabet consists of 13 letters - five vowels and eight consonants.
 One of these consonants is the apostrophe 'okina.
-This is counted as a consonant because without 'okina the meaning of a word can be completely changed.
-For example
+This counts as a consonant because without 'okina, the meaning of a word can change completely.
+For example:

 kai = sea